 Electricity is sold by your power utility in kilowatt hours (equivalent to consuming 1 kW for one hour).
 Electricity has an approx. energy content of 3,412 BTU/kW hours.
 Many homes, such as in rural areas, don’t have natural gas available, and many people don’t want the commitment of a fuel oil tank and regular oil deliveries.
 Efficiency of electricity powered heating sources can easily surpass 100% (such as with a heat pump).

 In the 1990s, the Commonwealth of PA introduced “PA Electric Switch" (http://www.papowerswitch.com).
-This program allows consumers (both business and residential) to shop around and choose their best price using each utility’s “Price To Compare”.
+This program allows consumers (both business and residential) to shop around and find the best price using each utility’s “Price To Compare” (this price is listed on your electric bill).
 It can save you a good amount of money each month if you do a little homework.
 This program does not change your local electric utility (such as PPL or MetEd), only the generation company that supplies the electricity that your local power utility delivers to you.
 Most electric generation companies use natural gas or coal to actually produce electricity; some others use water, wind, and/or solar.

 Something important for consumers to keep in mind is that the various price programs available on the “PA Electric Switch" website have fixed and variable rate plans.
 A fixed rate plan means you are locked in to a specific price for your term.
 Some terms are monthly and others are 2 or 3 years.
 A variable rate plan means the price may vary so you may not actually know what price you are paying.
 Of course, a fixed rate plan tends to be much wiser since you are locked into a known price for your term.
 When searching for available price plans on the “PA Electric Switch" website, you can opt to search for only fixed rate plans.